-Restore the built-in default values of all config parameters of a package Restore the built-in default values of all config parameters of OmnipathR save If a path, the restored config will be also saved to this file.
+Restore the built-in default values of all config parameters of a package save If a path, the restored config will be also saved to this file.
 If TRUE, the config will be saved to the current default config path (see omnipath\config\path).